scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 The delegation period must be a subset of the period that the delegatee validates the Primary Network.

+Note that once you issue the transaction to add a node as a delegator, there is no way to change the parameters.
+**You can't unstake early or change the stake amount, node ID or reward address.**
+Please make sure you're using the correct values.
+If you're not sure, ask for help on [Discord.](https://chat.avalabs.org)

 #### Signature

 ```go